surma/surma.dev/content/things/maelstromgaming.md

 Looking at the code, I found that the site was using a jQuery plugin to do it’s parallaxin’.
 I removed that plugin and its invocation, and indeed, the background images weren’t moving anymore but scrolling performance didn’t increase, either.
-`background-attachment: fixed`, which is set on all the containers with a background image, is another way to trigger a repaint on every frame while scrolling, so I removed the background images altogether for now.
+Looking around further, I found `background-attachment: fixed` set on all the containers with a background image.
+That property is another way to trigger a repaint on every frame while scrolling, so I just removed the background images altogether because I got impatient.

 ![Scrolling performance without background images](nobgs.png)